cntehang/ng-config-service/README.md

 ## Developing

 This runtime config service is simple to use with one line to initialize it and one single method to get configuration values.
-Nonetheless, it is flexible to support different usage scenarios: flexible configuration schema and flexible configuration file path that supports enviornment variables.
+Nonetheless, it is flexible to support different usage scenarios: flexible configuration schema and flexible configuration file path that supports environment variables.
 Because it uses `HttpClient` to retrieve the configuration data from the specified URL, the configuration source can be an API that returns configuration in JSON format.

-[The Angular application enviornments](https://github.com/angular/angular-cli/wiki/stories-application-environments) is a build time configuration tool that is not appriopriate for runtimee because any change in the envirornment requires a rebuild/recompile of the source code.
+[The Angular application environments](https://github.com/angular/angular-cli/wiki/stories-application-environments) is a build time configuration tool that is not appropriate for runtime because any change in the environment requires a rebuild/recompile of the source code.
 The runtime config service doesn't need rebuild/recompile of the source code to change the configuration.

 ### Built With